Updated August 2025

 • generally feeling unwell

-Usually your health care provider will examine you and check your urine sample for white blood cells and other indicators of infection.
-They may also send a sample of your urine to the laboratory for analysis.
-The symptoms of a bladder infection can be similar to a sexually transmitted infection.
-It is important to discuss appropriate STI testing with your healthcare provider.
+Your health care provider usually examines you and checks your urine sample for white blood cells and other indicators of infection.
+They may send a sample of your urine to the laboratory for further testing.
+The symptoms of a bladder infection can be similar to a sexually transmitted infection (STI).
+It is important to discuss appropriate STI testing with your health care provider.

-In some cases if a persistent bladder infection is not treated, it can get worse and eventually lead to a kidney infection.
+In some cases, if a bladder infection is not treated, it can get worse and eventually lead to a kidney infection.
 Although most kidney infections do not cause permanent damage, delaying treatment can lead to complications.
+In pregnancy, bladder infections are more likely to travel to the kidneys and can cause serious damage if not treated.

 Treatment